warthog9/tenstorrent.github.io/core/quickstart.md

 Each SDK will have it's own system dependency requirements and installation process.

-To help you get started, we have provided a *First 5 Things* guide, which include installation steps, for TT-Buda and TT-Metalium.
+To help you get started, we have provided *First 5 Things* guides, which include installation steps, for TT-Buda and TT-Metalium.

 - [First 5 Things](https://github.com/tenstorrent/tt-buda-demos/tree/main/first_5_steps) for **TT-Buda**, our open source, high level SDK
 - [First 5 Things](https://docs.tenstorrent.com/ttnn/latest/ttnn/get_started.html) for **TT-Metalium/TT-NN**, our open source, low level SDK